 Skip to content

-This tutorial walks through a complete codon optimization workflow using Green Fluorescent Protein (GFP) as an example target, showing how to go from an amino acid sequence to a Nicotiana benthamiana-ready CDS.
+This tutorial walks through a complete synonymous CDS design workflow using Green Fluorescent Protein (GFP) as an example target, showing how to go from an amino acid sequence to a Nicotiana benthamiana-oriented CDS candidate.

 Prerequisites